What is the Adventist Education System?

 You also have the opportunity to develop leadership and business skills in your specific line.

-They run a retail health foods store, an independent retirement center, a fitness center and a commercial laundry where the students work.
-All these generate profits for the school.
+They run a retail health foods store, an independent retirement center, a fitness center, and a commercial laundry where the students can work, learn practical skills, and earn some money or tuition credit.

-Adventist educators strongly believe that students at all levels of schooling possess individuality that should be developed.
-This individuality is mainly the ability to think critically, make decisions, and act on them.
+Adventist educators strongly believe that students at all levels of schooling possess individuality that should be celebrated and developed.
+Students are encouraged to think critically, make wise decisions, and put their faith into action.

-The Adventist curriculum is built to provide ample opportunities for this thorough development through academics, practical training, and various outreaches.
+The Adventist curriculum is built to provide ample opportunities for cultivating these talents through academics, practical training, and various outreach opportunities.

 Adventist education today

-If you enroll at an Adventist school, you’ll be joining this massive family of learners and educators around the world.
+So every student who enrolls at an Adventist school will be joining a massive family of learners and educators around the world.

-And a recent study conducted in the US among grade schools revealed the blessed success that Adventist schools are having.
-It showed that students in Adventist schools outperformed the national average in all subjects, all grades, and in schools of all sizes.
+And a recent study conducted in the US among grade schools showed that students in Adventist schools outperformed the national average in all subjects, all grades, and in schools of all sizes.

 This success was mainly attributed to the wholesome approach of Adventist education in the development of the students, including the spiritual aspect.